+918800445497

 Step 1: Gather Historical Financial Data

 Collect the last 2–3 years of audited or provisional financial statements, involving the Profit & Loss Account, Balance Sheet, and Tax Returns (ITR).
-This contains the base of real performance.
+This forms the base of real performance.

 Step 2: Grasp the Loan Purpose and Amount

 Ascertain whether the loan is for working capital or capital expenditure.
-This supports you to structure the projections accordingly and accounts for the loan amount in your CMA Data.
+This supports you in structuring the projections accordingly and accounts for the loan amount in your CMA Data.

 Step 3: Perform Active Financial Predictions